Mega-list of Bay Area startup resources

 Compete for cash to help make your brilliant idea a reality.

-SXSW Accelerator Not exactly a local competition, but one with heavy participation by the Bay Area startup community.
+SXSW Pitch Not exactly a local competition, but one with heavy participation by the Bay Area startup community.

 No doubt, we’ve left some important resources off of this list.
 If you see a glaring omission, send us an email or drop us a tweet @LimeTech, and we’ll add it to this page.

 LimeTech is a creative tech company with a focus on innovation and adaptive change.
 We use technical know-how, design skills, and deep experience in entrepreneurship to help companies be more successful.
 If you’re a startup looking for help with serverless IT infrastructure, remote work solutions, or mobile app development, we can help.
 Get in touch today for a fast and easy quote.